smithclay/otlp2parquet/docs/get-started/deployment/cloudflare.md

 ## 1. Local Development & Testing

-`wrangler dev` allows you to run your Worker locally, with hot-reloading and access to a preview R2 bucket.
+Use `wrangler dev` to run the Worker locally, with support for hot-reloading and a preview R2 bucket.

+> **Note**: All `wrangler` commands in this guide should be run from the `crates/otlp2parquet-cloudflare` directory.

 ### Development Workflow